Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: PIC simulation setup

-We choose our computational domains with different sizes: $420\le \Lx/(\compe)\le 6720$, or equivalently, $78\le \Lx/(\compi)\le 1259$ (for $\mi/\me=28.5$).
+We choose our computational domains with different sizes: $420\le \Lx/(\compe)\le 6720$, or equivalently, $78\le \Lx/(\compi)\le 1259$ (for $\mi/\me=29$).
 Large boxes are essential to retain the correct hierarchy of time and energy scales expected for BH coronae (see \S\ref{sec:IC_cooling}).
 We resolve the electron skin depth $\compe$ with 5 grid lengths ($\delta$) (i.e., resolution ${\cal R}=(\compe)/\delta=5$).
-In Appendix \ref{appendix:resolution_convergence} we show for a representative case that our results are qualitatively the same with lower and higher resolutions (${\cal R}=2.5, 10$).
+In Appendix~\ref{appendix:resolution_convergence}, we show for a representative case that our results are qualitatively the same with lower and higher resolutions (${\cal R}=2.5, 10$).
 The numerical speed of light (the Courant-Friedrichs-Lewy number) is set to 0.45 cells/timestep.
-We initialize the plasma with a density of $n_0=4$ particles per cell (2 per species), and present a convergence test in Appendix~\ref{appendix:ppc_convergence}, where we compare our results with a higher initial particle number density, $n_0=16$.
-We also improve particle noise in the electric current density with 32 passes of a ``1-2-1'' low-pass digital filter at each step of the PIC loop \citep{birdsall_91}.
+We initialize the plasma with a density of $n_0=4$ particles per cell (2 per species), and improve particle noise in the electric current density with 32 passes of a ``1-2-1'' low-pass digital filter \citep{birdsall_91} at each step of the PIC loop.
+We present a convergence test in Appendix~\ref{appendix:ppc_ntimes_convergence}, where we compare our results with simulations having a higher initial particle number density, $n_0=64$, and a lower number of filtering passes (8).